 GAME PARK VISITS:

 In order to maximise the quality of game driving and to comply with local authority rulings, some of our National Park visits and game viewing is carried out using services provided by local African ground handlers.
 As well as enhancing our experience using local guides and smaller vehicles it also allows us to contribute at a ‘grassroots’ level to local economies from which local people benefit.
-These local services are included in the Local Payment.
+These local services are included in the optional Adventure pass, payable to the tour leader.

 This is a participation tour and your help will be needed in assisting with the various day to day duties, such as shopping, cooking and keeping the truck tidy (usually on a rota basis).
 But don’t worry it’s not all hard work and it’s a great way to meet the local people and get to know your fellow travellers.
 Your contribution benefits the success of the tour - most people find the greater their involvement, the greater their enjoyment of the whole trip.